 (310) 801-9562 phone

-Christine Shin is a Korean filmmaker who writes and directs character-driven dramas that focus on family or relationships.
-Her films have been distributed to iTunes, aired on PBS, and garnered multiple awards including Cine Golden Eagle Award.
+Christine Shin is a bilingual/bicultural Korean filmmaker who writes and directs character-driven dramas focusing on family or relationships.

-Christine is a Film Independent Fellow and Caucus Foundation Grant recipient, and she was a finalist for the Disney/ABC Directing Program.
+Christine’s work has been supported by the Korean Film Council, Coalition of Asian Pacifics in Entertainment, Charles & Lucille King Family Foundation, and Fotokem.
+She is a Film Independent Fellow and Caucus Foundation Grant recipient, and she was a finalist for the Disney/ABC Directing Program.